Fodense/CRUDApp_v1-Java-Servlet/README.md

 # CRUDApp
+User Management web application using JSP and Servlet.
+This web application manages a collection of users with the basic feature: list, insert, update, delete.
-CRUD operations - Create, Read, Update and Delete
+CRUD operations - Create, Read, Update and Delete.